Internship opportunities are available in Congressman Larson's Washington D.C. and Hartford offices.

 Washington D.C.
 Office

 Interns in Congressman Larson's Washington D.C. office will learn and gain vital professional skills while enhancing their knowledge of the legislative process.
-Roles and responsibilities in the office for a prospective intern includes but not limited to:
+Roles and responsibilities in the office for a prospective intern include but are not limited to:

 - Helping with data entry of constituent letters

-- Attending briefings for staff members and write a summary memo to the appropriate staffer and the Congressman regarding the briefing
+- Attending briefings for staff members and writing a summary memo to the appropriate staffer and the Congressman regarding the briefing

 - Assisting in answering constituent mail, which includes research and letter writing